Chris Perkins (game designer): Career

 Perkins was the Lead Story Designer for the adventure module Curse of Strahd, released in 2016, which added Ravenloft to the 5th edition of Dungeons & Dragons.
 In 2018, Perkins was the senior story designer for Dungeons & Dragons.
 In a 2024 interview, he highlighted that as the Game Architect for the Dungeons & Dragons brand his "primary responsibility is to manage the team of designers and editors" who make the tabletop game products along with supporting "other D&D teams as well as business partners".
 In October 2024, Perkins stated that "although I made substantial contributions to the Monster Manual (2025) and the next D&D starter set, the Dungeon Master's Guide (2024) is the last official D&D book in which I'm credited as a product lead".
 He later clarified that his position at Wizards of the Coast has shifted from Game Design Architect to Creative Director.
 In April 2025, Perkins announced his retirement after working for "28 years" at Wizards of the Coast.

 In June 2025, it was announced that both Perkins and Jeremy Crawford would be joining Critical Role Productions' tabletop game imprint Darrington Press.
 Perkins became the company's Creative Director while Crawford became the Game Director which matches their former roles at Wizards of the Coast.
 Perkins stated, "I was committed to staying with Wizards until after D&Ds 50th anniversary, which gave me lots of time to work on succession planning and exit strategies.
 What brought me out of retirement was the chance to work with Jeremy and the brilliant folks at Critical Role on things that have a lasting, positive impact on the world".
 In July 2025, Darrington Press announced that Perkins will be creating an "interconnected adventure supplement" for their tabletop role-playing game Daggerheart.
+In February 2026, Deadline reported that Perkins is a consultant on the in development television series, Baldur's Gate.

 Actual play

-Perkins was the longtime Dungeon Master for the Acquisitions Incorporated Dungeons & Dragons games at the Penny Arcade Expo (PAX), until PAX Unplugged 2018.
+Perkins was the longtime Dungeon Master for the Acquisitions Incorporated actual play games at the Penny Arcade Expo (PAX), until PAX Unplugged 2018, when he was succeeded by Jeremy Crawford.
 The games began in 2008 with the 4th edition of Dungeons & Dragons before switching to the 5th edition following the release of the new edition.
+Despite no longer at the head of the table, Perkins is still involved with the series and makes occasional appearances.
+At PAX Unplugged 2025, Acquisitions Incorporated switched to Daggerheart with Crawford continuing as gamemaster.

 From 2016 to 2019, Perkins was the Dungeon Master in the Twitch show Dice, Camera, Action, which was a livestream play-through of Dungeons & Dragons' latest story lines.
 He has also guest starred twice on the Dungeons & Dragons-based show, Critical Role.